-- The more intimate Degas answering his friends said "You need natural life, I need artificial life."
+The more intimate Degas answering his friends said " You need natural life, I need artificial life."
 I think he means people of the theatre and night life.
-He is somewhat like Bacon, although Bacon works on an image which has evolved someway his photographs being the tools to help carry it out.
-Degas, (not always of course) thought it better "to draw what one sees no longer except in memory."
+He is somewhat like Bacon, although Bacon works on an image which has evolved someway - his photographs being the tools to help carry it Degas, (not always of course) thought it better "to out. draw what one sees no longer except in memory."
 It's their visual memories which link them.
-Besides, although Bacon's nudes are more animal like and aggressive.
-Degas brought out - Bacon speaking of the 'After the bath', pastel of Degas's has said, "at the very top of the spins (as the woman sponges her back), the spine almost comes out of the skin altogether.
+Besides, although Bacon's nudes are more animal like and aggressive, Degas brought out the animal like grace or precision in his ballet dancer series .